fetchai/docs-archived/docs/ledger/architecture.md

 The __block coordinator__ inside each node is responsible for adding new blocks to its copy of the chain, while preserving its consistency.
 In order to do so, it advances along the chain to find the longest/heaviest branch, and drops the ones that are not.
 After reaching the heaviest block, the block coordinator asks the executor(s) and consensus for help to add a new block, which contains a set of transactions.

-__Consensus__ is responsible for building a block that will be considered correct, e.g with a timestamp greater than that of the heaviest block in the chain.
+__Consensus__ is responsible for building a block that will be considered correct, e.g. with a timestamp greater than that of the heaviest block in the chain.

 The __executor__ takes said block, iterates through all the transactions packed within it, and for each of them: